awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

   aws cloudwatch list-metrics --namespace "AWS/Athena"
   ```

-## List of Athena Metrics in CloudWatch<a name="athena-cloudwatch-metrics-table"></a>
+## List of CloudWatch Metrics for Athena<a name="athena-cloudwatch-metrics-table"></a>

 If you've enabled CloudWatch metrics in Athena, it sends the following metrics to CloudWatch\.
+The metrics use the `AWS/Athena` namespace\.

 | Metric Name | Description |